aflemm/make-the-final/content/posts/2025-04-06-table-with-mom-and-dad.md

 ---
-title: "Forgive me if I feel like I’m sitting at the table with mom and dad"
+title: "Forgive me if I feel like I’m sitting at the table with Mom and Dad"
 date: 2025-04-06T17:10:25-04:00
 draft: false
 tags: ["2025 Men’s Worlds"]